Multi-Objective Hardware-Mapping Co-Optimisation for Multi-DNN Workloads on Chiplet-based Accelerators: Introduction

+A primary enabler of scalability in accelerators is the support for multi-DNN workloads, where different DNNs are executed together.
+This becomes a fundamental aspect in multi-accelerator systems as they could house heterogeneous accelerators supporting diverse DNNs.
+Naturally, the third column, \textit{Mul-DNN}, in Table~\ref{tab:sota} indicates that most existing works support multi-DNN workloads in some form.

-Due to limited area and power budget at the edge, multi-accelerator systems are usually employed in the cloud, i.e., data centers.
-Two of the most important factors deciding a DNN accelerator performance are its hardware configuration and mapping strategy.
-Their design spaces are extremely large and hence are often explored independently~\cite{huang2021cosa}\cite{hegde2021mind}\cite{wang2021autosa}\cite{kao2020confuciux}.
-With multiple sub-accelerators, these design spaces are only becoming larger in multi-accelerator systems.
+Two of the most important factors deciding a DNN accelerator's performance are its hardware configuration and mapping strategy.
+Their design spaces are extremely large and hence are often optimised independently~\cite{huang2021cosa}\cite{hegde2021mind}\cite{kao2020confuciux}.
+With multiple heterogeneous accelerators, these design spaces are only becoming larger in multi-accelerator systems.
 For example, MAGMA~\cite{kao2022magma} reported the design space of mapping alone to be of size $O(1e81)$.
-However, hardware and mapping are interdependent and, if not explored together, may lead to sub-optimal performance when workload changes~\cite{kwon2019understanding}.
-As multi-accelerator systems are proposed for data centers, where workload varies across vision, language, recommendation, etc., each with different variants of DNNs~\cite{anderson2021first}\cite{park2018deep}, hardware-mapping co-optimisation is very important and timely.
-Some works on co-optimisation are available~\cite{kao2022digamma}\cite{russo2022medea}\cite{xiao2021hasco}\cite{yang2020interstellar}, but they do not discuss multi-accelerator systems due to the obvious challenge of huge cross-coupled search space.
-Table~\ref{tab:sota} presents the existing works on multi-accelerator systems, where Planaria~\cite{ghodrati2020planaria} and Herald~\cite{kwon2021heterogeneous} are the only ones attempting co-optimisation.
-Nevertheless, Planaria lacks dataflow flexibility, and both of them rely on heuristic-based (manually-designed) decision-making.
-This limits their scalability towards diverse sub-accelerators and emerging workloads.
+However, hardware and mapping are interdependent and, if not optimised together, may lead to sub-par performance when workload changes~\cite{kwon2019understanding}.
+Furthermore, even if a multi-accelerator system is designed for known workloads, there is extreme heterogeneity in layer shapes and operations~\cite{kwon2021heterogeneous}.
+Hence, hardware-mapping co-optimisation is critical to tackle the efficiency challenges in multi-accelerator systems and improve their performance.
+The fourth column, \textit{HW-MP}, in Table~\ref{tab:sota} shows the availability of hardware-mapping co-optimisation in existing multi-accelerator systems.

-A primary enabler of scalability in data centers is multi-tenancy, where different DNN models are simultaneously executed on an accelerator.
-Multi-tenancy trivially becomes a key aspect in multi-accelerator systems as they house sub-accelerators supporting diverse DNNs.
-As given in Table~\ref{tab:sota}, quite a few existing works have support for multi-tenancy.
-However, except MAGMA~\cite{kao2022magma}, which uses Genetic Algorithm (GA), all employed manually-designed support, which may limit accelerator utilisation and deployment benefits.